rreece/rreece.github.io/outline-of-philosophy/index.md

 of them on my blog: [statisticalsignificance.net](http://statisticalsignificance.net/).

-A place to start on discussing philsophy of science and naturalism
+A place to start in the discussion of philosophy of science and naturalism
 --------------------------------------------------------------------------------

 NYT: